Plug-and-Play Model-Agnostic Counterfactual Policy Synthesis for Deep Reinforcement Learning based Recommendation: Related Work

 \section{Related Work}

-\textbf{DRL-based recommender system.} Deep reinforcement learning (DRL), a technique that combines the strengths of deep learning and reinforcement learning, has received increasing attention in the field of recommender systems research.
-DRL-based recommender system models the interaction recommendation process as Markov Decision Processes (MDPs)~\cite{mahmood2007learning}, with deep learning applied to estimate the value function and solve high-dimensional MDPs. ~\cite{zheng2018drn} firstly use Deep Q-Learning in the recommender system and propose DRN for online personalized news recommendation.
-To handle the dynamic nature of news recommendation, DRN applies a DQNto to predict the potential reward and integrates how frequently a user returns to the App following one recommendation into the feedback. ~\cite{zhao2018recommendations} argues that negative feedback from users is also beneficial in understanding users' preferences.
-Since positive feedback is much more sparse than negative feedback, DEERS feed positive and negative signals separately into the input layer to prevent positive feedback from being buried by negative feedback. ~\cite{chen2020knowledge} introduces a knowledge graph into the DRLs for the interactive recommendation and employs a local knowledge network to improve efficiency. \cite{hong2020nonintrusive} proposes a model-based method NRRS that integrates nonintrusive sensing and reinforcement learning for personalized dynamic music recommendation.
-NRRS trains a user reward model to generate rewards for various actions by converting three sources of user feedback into rewards: score, opinion, and wireless signals.
-Instead of predefining a reward function,~\cite{chen2021generative} proposes InvRec, which uses inverse reinforcement learning to infer a reward function from user behaviours and learns the recommendation policy directly from user behaviours.
-InvRec transforms inverse DRL into a generator to augment state-action pairs.
+\textbf{DRL-based recommender system.} Deep reinforcement learning (DRL) has garnered increasing attention in recommender systems research, leveraging the combination of deep learning and reinforcement learning techniques.
+DRL-based recommender systems model the interaction recommendation process as Markov Decision Processes (MDPs)~\cite{mahmood2007learning}, utilizing deep learning to estimate the value function and tackle high-dimensional MDPs.
+Zheng et al.~\cite{zheng2018drn} were among the pioneers to apply Deep Q-Learning in recommender systems, proposing DRN for online personalized news recommendation.
+To address the dynamic nature of news recommendation, DRN incorporates a DQN to predict potential rewards and considers the frequency of user returns to the app following a recommendation as part of the feedback.
+Recognizing the significance of negative feedback in understanding user preferences, Zhao et al.~\cite{zhao2018recommendations} introduced DEERS, which processes positive and negative signals separately at the input layer to avoid negative feedback overwhelming positive signals due to their sparsity.
+Chen et al.~\cite{chen2020knowledge} introduced knowledge graphs to DRLs for interactive recommendation, employing a local knowledge network to enhance efficiency.
+Hong et al.~\cite{hong2020nonintrusive} proposed NRRS, a model-based approach integrating nonintrusive sensing and reinforcement learning for personalized dynamic music recommendation.
+NRRS trains a user reward model that derives rewards from three user feedback sources: scores, opinions, and wireless signals.
+Chen et al.~\cite{chen2021generative}, instead of predefining a reward function, introduced InvRec, utilizing inverse reinforcement learning to infer a reward function from user behaviors and directly learning the recommendation policy from these behaviors.
+InvRec employs inverse DRL as a generator to augment state-action pairs, offering a novel approach to the task.